charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 - **git clone** sets up your local repository to use the remote cloud server for your repository.
 It also tells your local repository which branch to use.
 - **git init** creates a repository, but does not automatically set up the remote server nor specify the branch.

 To put the matter somewhat differently: **git clone** makes a copy of an existing repository, but gives you little control of the process.
 In most cases, you don't need that control, so use **git clone**.
-However, if you want more control, or more in depth understanding of how **git** works, then use **git init**.
+However, if you want more control, or more in depth understanding of how Git works, then use **git init**.

 The following are two ways of doing the same thing.
 We could use either one when pulling down an existing repository with some content in it.